-Swordtails are native to Central America where they live in brackish water streams from Mexico to Honduras.
+Swordtails are native to Central America where they live in brackish water streams and range from Mexico to Honduras.

-Over 30 different color morphs exist and they are best know for their iconic sword tail.
+Over 30 different color morphs exist and they are best known for their iconic sword tail.
 However, it is only the males that have this tail.

 Common color forms like red, black, and yellow will cost about $4 to $7.
-The more spectacular breeds will cost at least $15, and groups of high quality specimens can run over $100.
+The more spectacular colors will cost at least $15, and groups of high quality specimens can run over $100.

 - Experience Required: None.